ItsMeSKKYZ3R/svelte-components/src/components/Navbar/README.md

 # Svelte Components/Navbar.svelte (v1.1)
-### Here is a presentation of the button and a preview.
+### Here is a presentation of the navbar and a preview.

 ```html
 <script>